openmeteo/pthelma/doc/loggertodb.rst

    is considered to be the time; in this case the two fields are joined with a space to form the date/time string.
 The field delimiter is white space, unless the ``delimiter`` parameter is specified.
-The date and/or time can optionally be enclosed in double quotation marks.
+The date and/or time and the values can optionally be enclosed in double quotation marks.
 The format of the date and time is specified by the ``date_format`` parameter (enclosing quotation marks are removed before parsing; also if the date and time are different fields, they are joined together with a space before being parsed).
 If ``date_format`` is not specified, then the date